lizmat/raku-all-modules/github/pierre-vigier/Perl6-Math-Matrix/README.md

 ### is-symmetric

     Is True if every cell with coordinates x y has same value as the cell on y x.
+    In other words: $matrix and $matrix.transposed (alias T) are the same.

     Example:    1 2 3
                 2 5 4
                 3 4 7

-    if $matrix.is-symmetric {
+### is-self-adjoint

+    A Hermitian or self-adjoint matrix is equal to its transposed and conjugated.

+### is-unitary

+    An unitery matrix multiplied (dotProduct) with its concjugate transposed derivative (.conj.T) is an identity matrix or said differently the concjugate transposed matrix equals the inversed matrix.

 ### is-orthogonal

-    if $matrix.is-orthogonal {

-    Is True if the matrix multiplied (dotProduct) with its transposed version (T) is an identity matrix.
+    An orthogonal matrix multiplied (dotProduct) with its transposed derivative (T) is an identity matrix or in other words transosed and inverted matrices are equal.

+### is-invertible

+    Is True if number of rows and colums are the same (is-square) and determinant is not zero.
+    All rows or colums have to be Independent vectors.

 ### is-positive-definite

+    True if all main minors or all Eigenvalues are strictly greater zero.

+### is-positive-semidefinite

-    True if all main minors are positive
+    True if all main minors or all Eigenvalues are greater equal zero.

 Numeric Properties
 ------------------